niranjan-digraje/WanderLust/README.md

 # WanderLust
-It aims to book your hotel rooms on client side and Perform CRUD operations on admin side.
+- It aims to book your hotel rooms on client side and Perform CRUD operations on admin side.
-Most beutifull boilerplate for creating all types of website.
+- Most beutifull boilerplate for creating all types of website.

 # Download
--First download the following package to start the website.
+- First download the following package to start the website.
--npm install packageName
+- npm install packageName
 - -y,express,ejs,mongoose,method-override,ejs-mate,express-session,connect-flash,passport,passport-local,passport-local-mongoose,multer,dotnet,cloudinary,multer-storage-cloudinary,@mapbox/mapbox-sdk

 # How to run the website